 - A record will be created for you on our personnel system, we will then write to you every term (three times a year) to check if you wish to continue volunteering.
 In this way we will have a thorough database of everyone who contributes to our students learning and enrichment.

-Please note: A DBS application can sometimes take 6-8 weeks to process (depending on the amount of applications received by the DBS Service) so please bear this in mind when working out the start date you wish to volunteer from.
+Please note: A DBS application can sometimes take a few weeks to process (depending on the amount of applications received by the DBS Service) so please bear this in mind when working out the start date you wish to volunteer from.
 You will be unable to start volunteering until we have seen your original DBS certificate.